valhovey/blog/the_exception_butterfly.md

 This is a toy example, but you can see things are starting to get unruly.
 In production code this can explode to a few hundred lines of nesting with sometimes up to four levels.
 How can we make this better?
 We can start by using `noteT` which is the transformer equivalent of `note` which we already encountered.
 There's a slight problem, though. `note` was pretty convenient in that it was a standalone method that upgraded a `Maybe` into an `Either`, but `noteT` _requires_ a `MaybeT` note an `IO (Maybe a)`.
 It's a bit more awkward, but we can nest the `newtype` constructor and `noteT` to clean up our code:

 {% highlight Haskell %}
-getBook :: IO (Either BookError Book) getBook = runExceptT $ do mTitle <- noteT NoTitle $ MaybeT getTitle mDescription <- noteT NoDescription $ MaybeT getDescription
+getBook :: IO (Either Book BookError) getBook = runExceptT $ do mTitle <- noteT NoTitle $ MaybeT getTitle mDescription <- noteT NoDescription $ MaybeT getDescription